the-openary/website-dev/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Everyone's a maker.<br>Including you</br>"
+  title: "<monofont>Freedom for everyone, <br><pinkhl>one invention at a time</pinkhl></br><monofont>"
-  content: "The Openary is a project that aims "
+  content: "The Openary is a project that aims to make innovation accessible to everyone."
-  image: "/images/banner.png"
+  image: "/images/nobanner.png"
   button:
     enable: true
     label: "Get Started"